masamitsu-murase/single_binary_stackless_python/Doc/library/stackless/tasklets.rst

 Furthermore the diagram does not show the scheduler functions :func:`stackless.run`, :func:`stackless.schedule` and :func:`stackless.schedule_remove()`.
-For the purpose of understanding the state transitions these functions are roughly equivalnt to the following Python definitions::
+For the purpose of understanding the state transitions these functions are roughly equivalent to the following Python definitions::

    def run():